JointlyTech/cache-candidate/README.md

 The library supports plugins to extend its functionality.
 Please, refer to the [@jointly/cache-candidate-plugin-base](https://github.com/JointlyTech/cache-candidate-plugin-base) package for the documentation on how to create a plugin.

-### Available plugins
+### First-party plugins

-- [@jointly/cache-candidate-plugin-dependency-keys](https://github.com/JointlyTech/cache-candidate-plugin-dependency-keys): Allows to define dependency keys when setting the cache record.
+- [@jointly/cache-candidate-plugin-dependency-keys](https://github.com/JointlyTech/cache-candidate-plugin-dependency-keys): A plugin allowing to define dependency keys when setting the cache record.
-  This allows to invalidate the cache record when a dependency changes.
+  This provides a mechanism to delete one or more cache records when a dependency key is invalidated.

 ## Constraints

-- The decorator should only be applied to methods that return a `Promise`.
+- The higher-order function and the decorator only work with async functions.
-  Please, refer to the [Considerations on synchronous methods](#considerations-on-synchronous-methods) section for more information.
+  Please, refer to the [Considerations on synchronous functions](#considerations-on-synchronous-functions) section for more information.
-- The `candidateFunction` must be synchronous to maintain good performances.
+- The `candidateFunction` must be synchronous.
 If passed an async function bypassing type checking, the candidateFunction will return a Promise thus not working properly.
+This choice was made to avoid the overhead and the performance burden of an async function call.

 ## Cache Stampede

-The decorator prevents the cache stampede problem by using a `Map` called `runningQueries` which saves the promise of the method call.
+The library prevents the cache stampede problem by using a `Map` called `runningQueries` which saves the promise of the function call.
-If multiple calls are made to the same method with the same arguments, the method will be called only once and the other calls will wait for the Promise to finish.
+If multiple calls are made to the same function with the same arguments, the function will be called only once and the other calls will wait for the Promise to finish.
-The `runningQueries` Map will be cleaned after the method execution is finished.
+The `runningQueries` Map will be cleaned after the function execution is finished.
+The `onCacheHit` event will be called also when the running query is returned.

 ## Considerations on cache operations

-The decorator doesn't consider the correct execution of the given cache methods.
+The library doesn't consider the correct execution of the given cache functions.
-It isn't the decorator's responsibility to check if the cache methods are working properly.
+It isn't the library's responsibility to check if the cache functions are working properly.
 The only consideration done is based on the fact that the `set` method will eventually fulfill or reject the Promise as it uses the `.finally` Promise method to delete the key from the `runningQueries` Map and set the timeout to clean the cache record.

-## Problems with synchronous methods
+## Problems with synchronous functions

-If the given method is synchronous, the decorator could not work as expected.
+If the given function is synchronous, the library could not work as expected.
-The reason is that the decorator internally transforms the method to an asynchronous one, so executing the same method multiple times during the same Event Loop tick will prevent the cache from setting the value in time, thus not working as expected.
+The reason is that the library internally transforms the function to an asynchronous one, so executing the same function multiple times during the same Event Loop tick will prevent the cache from setting the value in time, thus not working as expected.
 The expected result will still be achieved, but please consider the multiple cache set operations during development.

-## Considerations on identification

-The decorator uses the `instanceIdentifier` and `uniqueIdentifier` to identify the class instance and the method.
-The `instanceIdentifier` is generated using the instance properties, so if the instance properties change, the `instanceIdentifier` will change as well, thus changing the data cache key.
-The `uniqueIdentifier` is generated using the class name and the method name.

 ## Key composition

-The cache key is composed based on the following criteria, allowing multiple files to export the same class name with the same method name / the same function names without conflicts:
+The cache key is composed based on the following criteria, allowing multiple files to export the same class name with the same method name / the same function names without conflicts.

 ### Higher-order function

 - The arguments passed to the method.
 (JSON.stringify)
-- `uniqueIdentifier`: A uniqid generated to allow multiple files to contain the same class with the same method.
+- `uniqueIdentifier`: A uniqid generated to allow multiple files to contain the same function name.

 ### Decorator